 Vincent kept arguing with his landlady and Eugenie and was asked to move out.

 Whilst broken over the rejection, he was transferred to the Paris Gallery, he was now becoming more involved in religion.
 Vincent also became very opinionated and was persuading people not to buy what he considered to be “bad art”, at the gallery.
 In 1876 he left the gallery….
-Still not satisfied, he returned to teach in Ramsgate in England but his religious fervor made him seek a post in Islesworth.
-He began preaching, this must have given him what he thought was a meaning to his life.
-In 1877 Vincent returned to Holland and after a short spell working at booksellers, he entered into to training at a ministry, he though had to leave early in part as he struggled with Latin and Greek.
+Still not satisfied, he returned to teach in Ramsgate in England but his religious fervour made him seek a post in Isleworth.
+He began preaching, this must-have given him what he thought was meaning to his life.
+In 1877 Vincent returned to Holland and after a short spell working at booksellers, he entered into to training at a ministry, he thought had to leave early in part as he struggled with Latin and Greek.

 In 1880 he moved to Brussels supported by his brother.
 Vincent without a proper teacher started to learn to draw from books.
 He actually was very focused and organised and studied diligently all aspects of drawing.
 With this strong foundation in the rules of drawing, he was able to express himself much more freely with his later works.

-1881 he had an argument with his father and moved to the Hague.
+1881 he had an argument with his father and moved to The Hague.
 He then moved in with a pregnant prostitute, who was suffering from syphilis, Christine Sien Hoornik.
-He did this apparently to be deliberately living in sin, perhaps to get back at the church that had rejected him.
+He did this apparently, in order to be deliberately living in sin, perhaps to get back at the church that had rejected him.
 This relationship lasted about 18months.
 She was the model for the famous sorrow drawing.